The Glasgow Law Fellowship

 The Scheme

-Application process
+Application Process

-Applications will be reviewed by the School's Research Committee, which will have regard to the merit of the applicant's project outline and the opportunities for mutual benefit both to the applicant from spending time in Glasgow as a Law Fellow and to the School's research community in benefiting from the Fellow's participation.
+Applications will be reviewed by the School's Research Committee, which will have regard to (a) the merit of the applicant's project outline and (b) the opportunities for mutual benefit both to the applicant from spending time in Glasgow as a Law Fellow and to the School's research community in benefiting from the Fellow's participation.
 The Research Committee will over time seek to ensure that Fellowships are awarded to academics from a broad range of different subject areas within law.

 The Context

-The school has a vibrant, collegial research community and encourages the development of interdisciplinary expertise with colleagues across the university through research networks, collaborative events and programming, and an active research student community.
+The school has a vibrant, collegial research community and encourages the development of interdisciplinary expertise with colleagues across the University through research networks, collaborative events and programming, and an active research student community.

 Applicants should be keen on being an active part of a lively research community and on intellectual exchange with its members.
 The School, through its research groups, also sustains a full calendar of research events, such as regular seminars, workshops and conferences, which fellows are normally expected to attend and contribute to.
+A full list of our staff members is available here and see here for details of the School's Research Groups and Research Themes.

 Terms